-\$35 million in 2023 and 2022, respectively.
+\$39 million in 2024 and 2023, respectively.
 These amounts primarily represent volunteer efforts in support of Disaster Services and Services to the Armed Forces.

 Contributed materials are recorded at their fair value at the date of the gift.
-Gifts of long-lived assets are recorded as restricted support.
+Gifts of long lived assets are recorded as restricted support.
 This restriction is released ratably over the useful life of the asset.
-For gifts that are not long-lived assets, the restriction is released as the item is used.
-The Organization does not sell in-kind contributions.
+For gifts that are not long lived assets, the restriction is released as the item is used.
+The Organization does not sell in-kind contributed materials.

-For the years ended June 30, 2023 and 2022, contributed nonfinancial assets recognized within the statement of activities included (in thousands):
+For the years ended June 30, 2024 and 2023, contributed nonfinancial assets recognized within the consolidated statement of activities included (in thousands):

-ltem Program Fair value technique 2023 2022 Clothing and household goods Domestic Disaster Services, Biomedical Services, and Services to the Estimated based on US wholesale prices of identical or similar products.
-Food Armed Forces Domestic Disaster Services and Biomedical Services Estimated based on US wholesale prices of identical or similar products. \$ 2,900 6,013 6,339 6,349 Medical supplies Domestic Disaster Services and Biomedical Services Estimated based on US wholesale prices of identical Various All Programs or similar products.
-Estimated based on US wholesale prices of identical 1,132 633 - or similar products.
-8,114 5,701 Total \$ 18,159 19,022
+Item Program Fair value technique 2024 2023 Clothing and household goods Domestic Disaster Services, Biomedical Services, and Services to the Estimated based on US wholesale prices of identical or similar products ۴ 0.000 0.000 Food Armed Forces Domestic Disaster Services and Biomedical Services Estimated based on US wholesale prices of identical or similar products \$ 2,363 2,900 6,013 Medical supplies Domestic Disaster Services and Biomedical Services Estimated based on US wholesale prices of identical or similar products 1,336 1,132 Various All Programs Estimated based on US wholesale prices of identical Total or similar products \$ 10,385 19,070 8,114 18,159